Skip to main content

 Favourite accounts

-You can ‘favourite’ these accounts for quick access from the main menu.
+You can mark bank accounts as favourites for quick access from the main menu.
 Just click the star ☆ next to the account.

 Did this answer your question?